cardano-foundation/cf-poc-tunnel/README.md

 ## Description

 **Project Tunnel** is an innovative browser extension that serves two groundbreaking purposes: enabling passwordless authentication and replacing the traditional HTTPS protocol with **[KERI](https://trustoverip.github.io/tswg-keri-specification/) (Key Event Receipt Infrastructure) Protocol** for securing web communications.
-This extension acts as a secure tunnel between websites and the Cardano Foundation's identity wallet ([cf-identity-wallet](https://github.com/cardano-foundation/cf-identity-wallet)), leveraging decentralized identity verification to ensure safe and private interactions on the web.
+This extension acts as a secure tunnel between websites and the Cardano Foundation's [identity wallet]([cf-identity-wallet](https://github.com/cardano-foundation/cf-identity-wallet)), leveraging decentralized identity verification to ensure safe and private interactions on the web.

 ### Key Features